-The expansion in (6.32) theoretically ranges from $\ell = 0, ..., \infty, m = -\ell, ..., +\ell$, but in practice, the summation needs to be truncated at an appropriate point.
+The expansion in (6.44) theoretically ranges from $\ell = 0, ..., \infty, m = -\ell, ..., +\ell$, but in practice, the summation needs to be truncated at an appropriate point.
 This results in finite spatial resolution determined by the highest wavenumbers.
-The most commonly used truncations are triangular and rhomboidal truncations, schematically illustrated in Fig. 6.8.
+The most commonly used truncations are triangular and rhomboidal truncations, schematically illustrated in Fig. 6.9.

 Early GCMs used R15 and R21.
 Transient eddies, important features of the atmosphere, are barely resolved in R15.
 Hence, the partitioning-in absolute terms-of the meridional heat transport in the atmosphere is not realistically simulated.
-This is one of the reasons for coupled models of low resolution to require flux corrections (see also Sect.
-8.6).
-Simulations are currently performed at T42 to T85.
-Results of a simulation with very high resolution (T106) were shown in Fig. 2.3.
+This is one of the reasons for coupled models of low resolution to require flux corrections (see also Section 8.7).
+Typical spectral resolutions used today are T42 for coupled